USC Center for the Political Future: Leadership

 The center's director is Robert Shrum and its co-director is Mike Murphy.
 Shrum is a longtime Democratic strategist and speechwriter for politicians, including Ted Kennedy, Bill Clinton, Al Gore, and John Kerry.
 Murphy is a veteran Republican campaign strategist and has worked for candidates Arnold Schwarzenegger, Jeb Bush, John McCain, and Mitt Romney.
 The center's Executive Director is Kamy Akhavan, former CEO of ProCon.org.

 Mission

 The Center for the Political Future brings political professionals together from both sides of the aisle and models bipartisan discussions for students and the national political stage.

-The center's stated mission is to “combine rigorous intellectual inquiry, teaching, and practical politics to advance civil dialogue that transcends partisan divisions and explores solutions to our most pressing national and global challenges.”
+The center's stated mission is to “combine intellectual inquiry, teaching, and practical politics to advance civil dialogue that transcends partisan divisions and explores solutions to our most pressing national and global challenges.”

 Objectives

 The Center for the Political Future outlines several objectives, including: